 The department of Physics & Astronomy is introducing children, teens and even adults to the exciting world of physics and astronomy through several educational outreach programs.
 With the help of great facilities and research programs, our faculty have developed programs to both educate and entertain.
 From astronomy (planetarium and star parties) to materials science (nanomanipulator) to our general science outreach (robotics, science shows, and the children's museum), JMU Physics and Astronomy is making an impact with the local community.
 Check out some of the specifics of our outreach programs below:

-James Madison University completed a million dollar renovation of the John C. Wells Planetarium in Miller Hall in the Fall of 2008.
-The planetarium is outfitted with 3 digital projectors, a hybrid projection system that combines a high quality star projector with an all-dome video system, a state of the art lighting system at the bottom edge of the dome to permit impressive sunrise and sunset simulations (along with many other effects), and a Dolby 5.1 channel sound system.
+James Madison University transformed its John C. Wells Planetarium facility in Miller Hall first with a million dollar renovation in the Fall of 2008 and also a recent upgrade in the summer of 2013.
+The planetarium is outfitted with digital projectors, a hybrid projection system that combines a high quality star projector with an all-dome video system, a state of the art lighting system at the bottom edge of the dome to permit impressive sunrise and sunset simulations (along with many other effects), and a Dolby 5.1 channel sound system.
 The planetarium can accommodate up to 60 people at each viewing.

-The first show is more "kid friendly" while the second is targeted more towards adults.
+The first show is more "kid friendly" while the later shows are targeted more towards adults although kids will still enjoy them.
 Each show is followed by a 25-minute "star talk" that provides visitors with updates about the night sky, inlcuding constellations, planets and any comets that might be visible.
 The planetarium is also available for reservation for groups throughout the week.
 Visit the John C. Wells Planetarium site for more information.

 The JMU Meteorite Collection was started in 2002 in order to have teaching specimens of meteorites for use in introductory astronomy classes.
 The initial collection contained a simple variety of meteorites including iron, stony, as well as stony-irons meteorites that mostly come from the asteroid belt.
 Today the collection has vastly expanded to include samples from known solar system objects including Mars, the Moon, as well as the asteroid 4-Vesta.
 There are additionally impact glasses as well as carbonaceous chondrites from various sites around the world.
 The collection now also includes several examples of pallasites which are stony-irons that contain beautiful Olivine crystals embedded in an iron matrix.
 Another notable specimen is the Augusta County meteorite that was found in neighboring Augusta County in 1858 and was eventually analyzed and mentioned in a 1904 Noble prize address.